Professional mentoring scheme

 Professional development in arts and criminal justice settings

-Our professional mentoring scheme provides our members with opportunities to develop professional skills and knowledge in the field of arts and criminal justice through a one-to-one mentoring relationship.
+Our professional mentoring scheme provides our network with opportunities to develop professional skills and knowledge in the field of arts and criminal justice through a one-to-one mentoring relationship.

 The scheme matches new and emerging practitioners who want to learn more and develop their career in arts and criminal justice with experts working in the field.
 The mentors can provide a range of specialist guidance and support on using arts within the criminal justice system.